gdiannarbor/gdiannarbor.com/events/git/slides/testing-the-ssh-connection-2.md

 ##  Testing the ssh connection

-Hopefully, you'll get a sligtly scary looking message that looks something like this.
+Hopefully, you'll get a slightly scary looking message that looks something like this.

 ```bash
 The authenticity of host 'github.com (192.30.252.1)' can't be established.